eriqsp/eriqsp/README.md

-## Hello! 👋
+## Welcome :)

 I'm Erick and I like to build things that are interesting to me, and could be to others as well.

-My main tech stack contains Python, SQL and HTML.
-I also have some experience using Docker, n8n and AzureDevOps.

-I've built some projects here, my favorite one being the [Counter-Strike Player Clustering](https://github.com/eriqsp/counter-strike-analysis).
+Most projects here are data science related - collecting data, cleaning, transform and model.
+My favorite one is the [Counter-Strike Player Clustering](https://github.com/eriqsp/counter-strike-analysis).

-At the moment I am working on the project [Anime Recommender System](https://github.com/eriqsp/anime-recommender).
-It gives *anime recommendations* using the content-based filtering approach and TensorFlow to build the embeddings.
+You also can find me on [LinkedIn](https://www.linkedin.com/in/erick-sp/).

 <!--
 **eriqsp/eriqsp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.